anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Some initial array types are specified below.
 Future specifications can extend the definition for `$rdata-array` in {{fig:dns-standard-rr}}.
 These extensions mainly serve to expose names to name compression (see {{sec:name-compression}}).
-There is an argument to be made for CBOR-structured formats of other record data representations (e.g. DNSKEY or RRSIG), but structuring such records as an array usually adds more overhead than just transfering the byte representation.
+There is an argument to be made for CBOR-structured formats of other record data representations (e.g. DNSKEY or RRSIG), but structuring such records as an array usually adds more overhead than just transferring the byte representation.
 As such, structured record data that do not contain names are always to be represented as a byte string.

 ~~~ cddl